George Heussenstamm

-Formerly, a professor of music at Cal State Dominguez Hills, Cal State Northridge, Cal State Los Angeles, and other colleges in Southern California.
+Heussenstamm was a professor of music at Cal State Dominguez Hills, Cal State Northridge, Cal State Los Angeles, and other colleges in Southern California.
 Heussenstamm is the author of several books pertaining to music theory, including The Norton Manual of Music Notation, Hal Leonard Harmony & Theory – Part 1: Diatonic, and Hal Leonard Harmony & Theory – Part 2: Chromatic.
 The Norton Manual of Music Notation has become a standard of music notation.

-George Heussenstamm (b.
-1926) received all of his musical training in the Southern California area.
+Heussenstamm received all of his musical training in the Southern California area.
 Winner of numerous national and international composition competitions, he is a member of ASCAP, is an honorary member of the international music fraternity, Sigma Alpha Iota, and is a former member of the American Society of University Composers (now called SCI) and the International Society for Contemporary Music.
 He was a member of NACUSA (National Association of Composers, USA), in which he served as Vice- President for many years.
 In 1976 and 1981 he was the recipient of Fellowship Grants from the National Endowment for the Arts.
 Eight of his compositions were recorded on LP and six of these have been committed to CD.
 From 1971 to 1984 he was Manager of the Coleman Chamber Music Association, the oldest continuing chamber music series in the country.

-Since 1976 Heussenstamm taught at Cal State Dominguez Hills, Cal State Los Angeles, Ambassador College, and steadily for 17 years at California State University, Northridge, prior to his retirement in June, 2000.
-Composer of more than 85 published works, he is the author of the book, The Norton Manual of Music Notation, released by W.W.
-Norton and Co. in March, 1987, and still a mainstay in the literature about the notation of music, making Heussenstamm one of the leading authorities in this field.
-He has also written a two-volume textbook on tonal harmony, Handbook of Harmony, which was the required harmony textbook at CSUN for several years.
+From 1976, Heussenstamm taught at Cal State Dominguez Hills, Cal State Los Angeles, Ambassador College, and steadily for 17 years at California State University, Northridge, prior to his retirement in June, 2000.
+Composer of more than 85 published works, he was the author of the book, The Norton Manual of Music Notation, released by W.W.
+Norton and Co. in March, 1987, and a mainstay in the literature about the notation of music, making Heussenstamm one of the leading authorities in this field.
+He also wrote a two-volume textbook on tonal harmony, Handbook of Harmony, which was the required harmony textbook at CSUN for several years.
 It has now been published in two volumes by Hal Leonard Corp. under the title, Hal Leonard Theory and Harmony and is available at book stores everywhere.
-His Handbook of Tonal Counterpoint, as yet unfinished, is written in a style geared for maximum comprehension by college-level students.
+His Handbook of Tonal Counterpoint, was written in a style geared for maximum comprehension by college-level students.